kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/bushido.md

 \qquad (4)$$

 The *roots* of this characteristic polynomial give us the eigenvalues of the system.
-Perhaps, the prefix “eigen” came to be used because of the adjective “characteristic”.
+Perhaps, the prefix "eigen" came to be used because of the adjective "characteristic".

 These ideas masquerade under different terminology in linear system and control theory where [transfer